How does the case review process work?

 There is no charge to send in a case review request through an online questionnaire.
 If your case looks promising, I may request additional information or a meeting to discuss your situation in greater detail, there will be no charge for gathering and reviewing that information.

 I may charge a fee for a personal consultation.
-I charge this fee because these consultations take a lot longer than reviewing case submissions online.

 What are common types of cases?